Cornwall England | Explore the Cornish Coastal Path

 Distance: 5 miles.

 We begin today with a trip into the hills of Cornwall for a private tour of the Tregothnan Tea Plantation, the only place in the UK to grow its own tea.
-Afterwords, the adventure continues with a wander around the wonderful Lost Gardens of Heligan, a botanical garden ranked amongst the best in the country.
+Afterwords, the adventure continues with a ferry ride to a charming country pub for lunch then we enjoy the afternoon exploring the beautiful Lost Gardens of Heligan, a botanical garden ranked amongst the best in the country.
 Overnight at a delightful hotel in Mevagissey.

 Plymouth, the port city and launching point for Sir Francis Drake’s exploration to The Americas.
 We begin our final day with a quick stop at The Mayflower Steps, the location where the pilgrims are believed to have left England in 1620.
-Afterwards, a quick ferry ride takes us to Mt.
-Edgcumbe House and Country Park, a Grade 1 listed park and a wonderful spot to finish our tour ambling around its beautiful acreage, complete with woodlands, coastal walks and marvelous views.
-We finish our tour with a delicious dinner overlooking the sea and Drake’s Island.
-Overnight back at our hotel.
+After a tour of the Plymouth Gin Distillery and lunch we embark on a ferry ride over to Mt.
+Edgcumbe House and Country Park, a Grade 1 listed park and a wonderful spot to finish our tour, ambling around its beautiful acreage complete with woodlands, coastal walks and marvelous views.
+We finish our tour with a fabulous dinner overlooking the sea and Drake’s Island at the Artillery Tower, an intimate restaurant located inside a military building from the 1500s.
+Overnight at our hotel in Plymouth.